fbpx

 Summary

-While the company is well-known and has been on the market for over 50yrs, their rates are not competitive when compared to other A Grade companies.
-The guaranteed-acceptance plans appear confusing due to being offered in units and their term insurance has price increases every 5 years.
+While the company is well-known, the rates are not competitive when compared to other A-grade providers and their products are inferior.
+Their guaranteed-acceptance plans are confusing due to being offered in units and their term life insurance has price increases every 5 years.

-In good conscience we cannot recommend Colonial Penn Life Insurance plans to a senior for these reasons.
-But Colonial has done a great job in one area; marketing these products.
+In good conscience we cannot recommend Colonial Penn Life Insurance plans to any senior for these reasons.
+Colonial has excelled in one key area however; marketing their products to uninformed seniors.
 If you are a fan of their previous spokesperson Alex Trebek, you would be better off watching Jeopardy reruns.
-If you want a great life or burial insurance product, we recommend looking elsewhere.
+If you want a great life, burial, or final expense insurance, we recommend looking elsewhere.

 Final Grade: F

-In closing, we highly recommend talking to an independent agent or at least shopping around when it comes to your life insurance & burial insurance.
-You can see your choices here or contact us to see what works best for you.
-We hope this article has helped you to understand more about Colonial Penn plans, rates, and your choices for the future.
+In closing, we highly recommend talking to an independent agent or at least shopping the market when it comes to your life & burial insurance choices.
+You can see choices on this site or contact us to see what works best for you.
+We hope this article has helped you to understand more about Colonial Penn plans, rates, and your available choices.